Making a Simple Green LED Fishing Light - Part 3 Final Assembly

 Note: It is strongly suggested to field test the light before using it.
 Leaks tend to occur when not enough plumbers tape is applied to the threaded plug.
 Luckily, we have found that the LED Circuit can withstand a light "dunking".
 It need only be dried out before being used again.
 Also, one reason why this version provides for the ability to remove and re-install the LED Circuit as desired.

-Stay tuned for Part 4 of the four part series of articles that describe how to make a simple Green LED Fishing Light powered by a 9V battery.
+Initially, we intended to publish a four part series of articles that describe how to make a simple Green LED Fishing Light powered by a 9V battery.

 Good Luck and Good Fishing!